Great snacks to keep you energized on your commute to and from work

 What should I eat?

 As you’ve probably figured out already, foods high in carbohydrates aren’t easy to eat on the go.
 You don’t often see cyclists chowing down a bowl of pasta mid-way through a race.
+Unless you want to become a fat rider, you probably want to stay away from junk food.
 You want to look for high-carb, low-fat snacks that are easy to carry and eat while riding.
 Low-fat cookies, raisins, dates and energy bars are all perfect examples of this.
 It’s important these snacks are partnered with plenty of water though, so that they don’t sit at the bottom of your stomach doing nothing.
 A regular supply of H20 will ensure that the carbs are quickly transferred into blood glucose that you can use.

 When should I eat?